Raimo Goyarrola

-Raimo Goyarrola Belda (born 20 July 1969) is a Spanish prelate of the Catholic Church who has served as Bishop of Helsinki since September 2023.
+Raimo Ramón Goyarrola Belda (born 20 July 1969) is a Spanish prelate of the Catholic Church who has served as Bishop of Helsinki since September 2023.
 He is incardinated in the Prelature of Opus Dei.

 Early life and education

 Ramón Goyarrola Belda was born in Bilbao on 20 July 1969.
 In 1987, the age of eighteen, he requested admission to the personal prelature of Opus Dei.
 After graduating with a degree in medicine and surgery from the University of Navarra in 1992, and in philosophy and theology from the Pontifical University of the Holy Cross in 2002, he obtained a doctorate in dogmatic theology.